paulcheeba/about-time-next/README.md

 2. Simple Calendar (if module active with API)
 3. D&D 5e Calendar (if system v5.2+ with calendar configured)
 4. Falls back to "None" (Foundry core time)
+5. Additional calendars to be added in future updates.

 **Dynamic Settings:**
 - Dropdown shows **only detected** calendars (plus "Auto-detect" and "None")